gioblu/PJON/specification/PJON-protocol-specification-v3.1.md

 ```

 #### Packet identification
-The graph below shows a packet in which a 2 bytes packet identifier is added as requested by header's `PACKET ID` bit.
+The graph below shows a packet in which a 16 bits packet identifier is added as requested by header's `PACKET ID` bit.
 This feature is provided to avoid duplications and guarantee packet uniqueness.
 The receiver filters packets containing a packet identifier and sender information that already appeared previously.
 ```cpp
  _____________________________________________________________
 |ID| HEADER |LENGTH|CRC8|BUS ID|BUS ID|ID|PACKET ID|DATA|CRC32|